Skip to main content

 DIY installations or non-MCS installers

 The installation must be carried out by an MCS-certified company.
-There are no exceptions — if your installer is not MCS-certified, your claim will be rejected.
+From 28 April 2026, this requirement is formally legislated.
+If your installer is not MCS-certified, your claim will be rejected.

 Accompanying works (insulation, radiators, pipework upgrades)

 The BUS grant only covers the heat pump itself.
-Associated works like new radiators, underfloor heating, hot water cylinders, or insulation improvements are not covered by the grant — you pay for these separately.
+Associated works like new radiators, underfloor heating, hot water cylinders, or insulation improvements are not covered.
+You pay for these separately.
 However, ECO4 may fund insulation and the Warm Homes Local Grant can cover a wider package of measures.

 Biomass boilers in urban areas